JiangyanYu/docker_r4.1.2/README.md

 Here are the files to creat a new docker image to host R v4.1.2

+#1. configure
-Platform:
+1) Platform:

-CranBioc Packages installed along with docker build are listed in
+2) CranBioc Packages installed along with docker build are listed in installed_CranBioc.txt

+3) biodb, github (add nichenetr) and future packages were copied from Jonas Schrepping's docker system.

+#2.